Genetically Modified Seeds Market Size and Share

 By Trait: Stacked-Traits Dominate the Growth

-Stacked traits represent the fastest-growing bucket at a 10.9% CAGR, as growers see clear economics in single-bag convenience and broader pest coverage.
-Herbicide-tolerant hybrids still occupy the largest 42% genetically modified seeds market share, but mature markets like the United States show little acreage headroom.
-Insect-resistant lines capture 18.4% share, expanding in geographies where pesticide savings exceed trait fees, notably in cotton belts.
+Stacked traits represent the fastest-growing segment at a 10.9% CAGR, as growers see clear economic benefits in single-bag convenience and broader pest coverage.
+Herbicide-tolerant hybrids still occupy the largest 42% genetically modified seeds market share in 2024, but mature markets like the United States show little acreage headroom.
+Insect-resistant lines, expanding in geographies where pesticide savings exceed trait fees, notably in cotton belts.
 Other traits, such as drought tolerance, disease resistance, and nutrition, show above-average growth because climate volatility makes risk-mitigation features more valuable.

-The technology frontier now blends CRISPR edits with classic transgenic stacks, shortening development timelines and enabling precise expression control.
+The technology frontier now combines CRISPR edits with classic transgenic stacks, shortening development timelines and enabling precise control of gene expression.
 Biological seed coatings further enhance stacked performance, potentially lengthening product life as regulatory scrutiny grows over chemistry-based crop protection.
-Combined, these innovations support sustained price premiums and help maintain the genetically modified seeds market size trajectory through 2030.
+Combined, these innovations support sustained price premiums and help maintain the trajectory of the genetically modified seeds market size through 2030.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.